Learn how to find and register with a doctor or emergency doctor in the Netherlands, plus how much it costs to visit a Dutch doctor.

 To see a medical specialist in the Netherlands, you need a referral from a doctor and this will need to be sent to your insurer in order to claim a reimbursement of costs.
 However, referral rates to specialists in the Netherlands are relatively low.
 As primary GPs tend to perform a broad scope of services, patients are less likely to be referred elsewhere or prescribed medication than in many other countries.
 According to a World Health Organisation (WHO) report, only 7% of patients visiting doctors in the Netherlands were referred for specialist treatment in 2014.

 Once you are referred to a specialist in the Netherlands, you are free to choose one yourself.
-Most specialists in Netherlands see patients at hospitals (either general or specialist hospitals) but waiting lists can be long, sometimes several weeks.
-Some specialist treatments are performed at independent treatment day-care centres, specialist clinical centres or trauma centres.
+Most specialists in the Netherlands see patients at hospitals (either general or specialist hospitals) but waiting lists can be long, sometimes several weeks.
+Some specialist treatments are performed at independent treatment day-care centers, specialist clinical centers or trauma centers.
 See our guide to hospitals in the Netherlands for details on general and specialist hospitals available.

 Most visits to the doctors in the Netherlands are appointment-based.
 Some doctors in the Netherlands have drop-in sessions but this can involve a long wait.
 Home visits from doctors in the Netherlands are possible but they are not common.